 The World's Most Famous Building

-The Construction Gallery was inspired by the photography of Lewis Hine, transporting guests back in time through a looped film that features 30 different actors, where hot rivets and steel beams fly overhead as the construction of the building is in full swing.
+The Construction Gallery, inspired by the photography of Lewis Hine, displays a historically accurate life-size video piece that surrounds the visitor on four walls and into the ceiling.
+The looped film features 30 different actors, where hot rivets and steel beams fly overhead as the construction of the building is in full swing.
 Nearby, a newspaper boy announces the opening of the Empire State Building to the public.
-Set to an original score recorded with a 50 piece orchestra commissioned by the Empire State Building, the International Star exhibit celebrates the building’s starring role in pop culture from every decade since the 1930s, incorporating over 600 media pieces that range from Hollywood films and commercials to comic books.
+Set to an original score recorded with a 50 piece orchestra commissioned by the Empire State Building, the World’s Most Famous Building exhibit celebrates the building’s starring role in pop culture from every decade since the 1930s.
+A montage that sweeps over 70 screens and incorporates over 180 media pieces, ranging from Hollywood films and commercials to comic books.

 The Kong exhibit welcomes guests into a 1930s-era office inside of the Empire State Building, where a life-size King Kong clings to the side of the structure, peering in at viewers and dodging bi-planes as he climbs.
 Guests can climb into his hand and feel the rumble as he roars, while lights flicker overhead.
 The gorilla’s actions were first storyboarded, then turned into a 3D model.
 We then used specialist character animators and VFX artists to capture the intricate details of Kong’s personality – not too goofy yet not too scary – as well as of his skin and fur.
 Designed for selfie moments, the exhibit meets a key client goal of social media shareability.